AllenNeuralDynamics/aind-data-schema/docs/source/data_organization.rst

 When naming files, we should:

-- use terms from vocabularies defined in aind-data-schema, e.g.
+- use terms from vocabularies defined in aind-data-schema-models, e.g.
     - modalities, etc
-    - use isoformat datetimes, e.g. "YYYY-MM-DD_hh-mm-ss"
     - use “yyyy-mm-dd" and “hh-mm-ss" in local time zone for dates and times
 - separate tokens with underscores, and not include underscores in tokens, e.g.
     - Do this: ``655568_2022-04-26_11-48-09``